psood708/psood708/readme.md

  ### Hi there 👋, My name is Parth

-Skills:  JS / HTML5 / CSS3 / TAILWINDCSS
+Skills:  JS / HTML5 / CSS3 / TAILWINDCSS / PYTHON / R

-- 🔭 I’m currently working on Front-end Development and Personal Portfolio
+- 🔭 I’m currently working on Cloud Agnostic API Development and Data Science
-- 🌱 I’m currently learning API's and React.js
+- 🌱 I’m currently learning R and Docker
-- 👯 I’m looking to collaborate on JS projects and Web Development
+- 👯 I’m looking to collaborate on Web Development and Data Science Projects
-- 🤔 I’m looking for help with roadmap to React.js
+- 🤔 I’m looking for help with roadmap to Mathematics for Data Science
 - 📫 How to reach me: Refer to links below
-- ⚡ Fun fact: Interested in Finance
+- ⚡ Fun fact: Interested in Finance, Basketball Player